 How to use a memory stick

 USB memory sticks, also called pen drives or flash drives, are becoming more and more popular for the temporary storage and transfer of large amounts of electronic data.
 They should not be used as main data storage or to make permanent backups.
-This guide will help you understand how to use and look after your memory stick so as to ensure its effective and safe use over a long period of time.

 - a computer